gummybears/opengl_with_crystal/lesson_raytrace_05/README.md

 Added a simple preprocessor, to include shader files.

-Resizing of the window also works by called LibGL.viewport with the new width and height of the window.
+Resizing of the window also works by calling LibGL.viewport with the new width and height of the window.

 Taking a screenshot of the window is possible by pressing the